merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/05_Multiple_Mode_Delivery_Methods.md

 #### Lowest Grand Total

 The system selects products from warehouses by the lowest cart price.
 There are a number of factors that impact the total sale price of a product.
 Amongst them: tax, shipping price and discount.
-Each product has an individual final price according to the warehouse win hich it is stored.
+Each product has an individual final price according to the warehouse in which it is stored.

 Warehouse	 | Item A	| Item B